petrooha/Continuous-Control---Project/README.md

 Saved weights for actor and critic network are saved in `actor_checkpoint.pth` and `critic_checkpoint.pth`.

-The solution is described in detail in file `Project-report.PDF`.
+The solution is described in detail in file `Project report.PDF`.

 ## Testing the saved model